 3. Dissertation Preparation

-The dissertation proposal draft is a 15-30 page overview of the student’s ideas for their dissertation.
-The draft is created in the first year of the program as part of EDLD 811-Introduction to Research, EDLD 812-Quantative Research and EDLD-813-Literature Review.
-The proposal provides opportunities for guidance from dissertation committee members and is a basis for further expansion of the methodology in EDLD 814-Qualitaative Research and EDLD 815-Mixed Methods Research.
+The dissertation proposal draft is a 30-50 page overview of the student’s ideas for his/her dissertation and a well-developed draft of her/his literature review.
+The draft is created in the first year of the program as part of EDLD 811-Introduction to Research, EDLD 812-Quantative Research and EDLD 813-Literature Review.
+The proposal provides opportunities for guidance from dissertation committee members and is a basis for further expansion of the methodology in EDLD 813a-Literature Theory, EDLD 814-Qualitative Research and EDLD 815-Mixed Methods Research taken in the second year.
 The purpose for the dissertation proposal draft is to state the problem, purpose, research questions, methodology, and procedures to conduct the research project.
 The proposal draft will include a graphic depiction of the methodology and methods, and a time line for completion of the dissertation proposal including literature review and Human Subject approval.
-Discussing the research proposal in draft format with a potential committee chair, other potential committee members, and peers will enable the student to obtain advice early in the dissertation process as to the suitability of the topic and as to whether or not the research questions, methodologies, and procedures are logical, appropriate, and sound.
+Discussing the research proposal in draft format with a potential committee chair, other potential committee members, and peers enable the student to obtain advice early in the dissertation process as to the suitability of the topic and as to whether or not the research questions, methodologies, and procedures are logical, appropriate, and sound.

 4. Comprehensive Examination and Dissertation Proposal

-All matriculated doctoral students wishing to become doctoral candidates must pass EDLD 845 inclusive of the written comprehensive examination.
-The comprehensive exam consists of: (a) one research methodological question; (b) one program focus question, and (c) one area of specialization question related to the students’ dissertation topic.
-Questions for the comprehensive examination are created by the doctoral faculty with input from the student to rigorously assess mastery and knowledge garnered during coursework.
+All students who wish to become doctoral candidates must pass EDLD 845, the written comprehensive examination.
+The comprehensive exam consists of: (a) one research methodological question; (b) one program focus question; and (c) one area of specialization question related to the students’ dissertation topic.
+Questions for the comprehensive examination are created by the doctoral faculty with input from the student.
+This examination assesses mastery and knowledge garnered during coursework.
 The comprehensive examination also gauges the student’s potential for independent dissertation research.
 Students should take the exam at the conclusion of their third year, after all coursework has been completed.
-Students will have 30 days to complete the take-home comprehensive exam.
+Students will have 10 days per question to complete the take-home comprehensive exam.
 Each question should be 15 pages with no less than 15 appropriate citations per question representing coursework in the program, and the students’ research in their specialization strand.
 Following APA 6th edition is mandatory!

-The doctoral program requires passage of the comprehensive examination by the students committee to advance to candidacy.
-The student, their committee, and the School of Education expects careful attention to APA 6th style and format in the proposal document.
+The doctoral program requires passage of the comprehensive examination by the student’s committee.
+The student, his/her committee, and the School of Education expects careful attention to APA 6th style and format in the proposal document.
 The UB Doctoral Guidelines are derived from standard practices among universities, libraries, and publishers.
 The proposal includes the student’s statement of a research problem and the chosen method of investigating it.
 The proposal is the first step toward completion of the dissertation, which is an original contribution to one’s field of study.
 The study may be applied research; it may be experimental, quasi-experimental, or non-experimental in its design; it may include quantitative, qualitative, action, mixed or critical methodology.
-Writing the dissertation proposal begins immediately upon entering the Ed.D. program guided by a unique sequence of six 3-credit courses (EDLD: 811, 812, 813, 814, 815, 816).
+Writing the dissertation proposal begins immediately upon entering the on ground Ed.D. program guided by a unique sequence of seven 3-credit courses (EDLD: 811, 812, 813, 813a, 814, 815, 816).
 It is essential that the student be capable of discussing the theoretical basis of a proposed study and specific methodologies as approved by IRB and the dissertation committee before the student begins formal data collection.
-A proposal draft should contain the following headings:

 5. Dissertation-Doctoral Candidacy

-Once the student has successfully passed the Comprehensive Examination and completed the Dissertation Proposal, he or she is eligible to apply to be a Doctoral Candidate.
-The student should submit the form “Admission to Doctoral Candidacy” to the Director.
-This designation is conveyed to the student by an official letter from the School of Education and/or the Department of Educational Leadership.
+Once the student has successfully passed the Comprehensive Examination (EDLD 845) and completed the Dissertation Proposal Defense (EDLD846), he or she is eligible to apply to be a Doctoral Candidate.
+The student should submit the form “Admission to Doctoral Candidacy” to the Director or Dean.
 Doctoral Candidacy allows the student to register for dissertation advising EDLD 850 which is a 0-credit course but is deemed to be full time.
-A student must be a candidate for at least two semesters prior to the granting of the degree.
-Student may not unless granted a waiver defend the dissertation during the semester immediately following the completion of the proposal.
+A student must be a candidate for at least one semester prior to the granting of the degree.
+Student may not graduate unless granted a waiver to defend the dissertation during the semester immediately following the completion of the proposal.
 The purpose of this requirement is to assure a minimal lapse of time for effective work on the dissertation after acquisition of the basic competence and after delineation and approval of the research problem and methodology.
-Once students are advanced to candidacy, they must be enrolled in EDLD 850 continuously for dissertation advising and supervision (fall, spring and summer semesters) until graduation.
-If the student is not advanced to candidacy within six years from the time of admission to the doctoral program, the student should be dismissed from the program.
-Each student has a three-member dissertation committee, the director of the Ed.D.
-Program, and the Dean of School of Education.
+Once students are advanced to candidacy, they must be enrolled in EDLD 850 continuously (fall and spring semesters) for dissertation advising and supervision until graduation.
+If the student is not advanced to candidacy within six years from the time of admission to the doctoral program, the student should be dismissed from the program unless a special waiver has been granted.
+Each student has a three-member dissertation committee; the Director of the Ed.D.
+Program and/or the Dean of the School of Education additionally sign off on documentation.

 Note: Completion of Doctoral Degree